BotWithUs/BwuWiki/docs/Scripts/Misc/BankOrganizerWithUs/BankOrganizerWithUs.md

 ## Tips

-1. **Backup your bank** before running the script for the first time
-2. **Test with a small bank** to understand the sorting behavior
+1. **Test with a small bank** to understand the sorting behavior
-3. **Customize categories** by editing the JSON file to match your preferences
+2. **Customize categories** by editing the JSON file to match your preferences
-4. **Use skip options** if you only want to perform specific operations
+3. **Use skip options** if you only want to perform specific operations
-5. **Monitor the console** for detailed information about the sorting process
+4. **Monitor the console** for detailed information about the sorting process

 ## Support